teamniteo/handbook/work-process/scrum.md

 # Scrum

-Sprint length: two weeks.
+ * Sprint length: two weeks.

-Story Points commitment: 8 for each full-time member on the sprint and at least 25% of total commitment reserved for bugfixes and cleanup.
+ * Story Points commitment: 8 for each full-time member on the sprint and at least 25% of total commitment reserved for bugfixes and cleanup.
+ * Sprint meeting times: Same as [daily standup](standup.md)

 User Stories with the highest story points are assigned and started first.
 That way simpler User Stories without champions can be worked on in the last days of the sprint by anyone who finished their own early.